rspatial/raster/README.md

 [stackoverflow](https://stackoverflow.com/) is the best place to ask questions if you get stuck.
 Make sure to include a [simple reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example).

-Please send me an email if you have a bug report.
-See `maintainer("raster")` for the email address; or you can file an [issue](https://github.com/rspatial/raster/issues) on this github site.
+If you have found a bug, you can file an [issue](https://github.com/rspatial/raster/issues).